Extraterrestrial diamonds: Solar System

-Uranus, imaged by Voyager 2 in 1986.
+Uranus, imaged by Voyager 2 in 1986, shown in enhanced color.

 In 1981, Martin Ross wrote a paper titled "The ice layer in Uranus and Neptune—diamonds in the sky?" in which he proposed that huge quantities of diamonds might be found in the interior of these planets.
 At Lawrence Livermore, he had analyzed data from shock-wave compression of methane (CH_{4}) and found that the extreme pressure separated the carbon atom from the hydrogen, freeing it to form diamond.

 Theoretical modeling by Sandro Scandolo and others predicted that diamonds would form at pressures over 300 gigapascals (GPa), but even at lower pressures methane would be disrupted and form chains of hydrocarbons.
 High pressure experiments at the University of California Berkeley using a diamond anvil cell found both structures at only 50 GPa and a temperature of 2500 kelvins, equivalent to depths of 7000 kilometers below Neptune's cloud tops.
 Another experiment at the Geophysical Laboratory saw methane becoming unstable at only 7 GPa and 2000 kelvins.
 After forming, denser diamonds would sink.
 This "diamond rain" would convert potential energy into heat and help drive the convection that generates Neptune's magnetic field.

 There are some uncertainties in how well the experimental results apply to Uranus and Neptune.
 Water and hydrogen mixed with the methane may alter the chemical reactions.
 A physicist at the Fritz Haber Institute in Berlin showed that the carbon on these planets is not concentrated enough to form diamonds from scratch.
 A proposal that diamonds may also form in Jupiter and Saturn, where the concentration of carbon is far lower, was considered unlikely because the diamonds would quickly dissolve.

 Experiments looking for conversion of methane to diamonds found weak signals and did not reach the temperatures and pressures expected in Uranus and Neptune.
 However, a recent experiment used shock heating by lasers to reach temperatures and pressures expected at a depth of 10,000 kilometers below the surface of Uranus.
 When they did this to polystyrene, nearly every carbon atom in the material was incorporated into diamond crystals within a nanosecond.